-Eligibility for COVID-19 Vaccine Booster Leave will conclude December 31, 2022, unless extended by negotiations during an economic reopener COVID-19 Vaccine Booster Leave does not expire but it is not subject to payment; it is forfeited upon separation from State Service.
+Eligibility for COVID-19 Vaccine Booster Leave will conclude December 31, 2022, unless extended by negotiations during an economic reopener.
+COVID-19 Vaccine Booster Leave does not expire but is forfeited upon separation from State Service.

 ARTICLE 11.
 REOUESTS FOR PERSONAL AND ANNUAL LEAVE